-Year 10 Specialist Science or AEP Science - B Grade or Exam 65+%.
+Year 10 Specialist Science Grade C or Exam 65%, or AEP Science Grade C+ or Exam 65%.

 Physics is a fundamental science that endeavours to explain all the natural phenomena that occur in the universe.

 In the ATAR Physics course students will learn how energy and energy transformations can shape the environment from the small scale, in quantum leaps inside an atom's electron cloud, through the human scale, in vehicles and the human body, to the large scale, in interactions between galaxies.